GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Software development kit (SDK)

-- **Platform API JavaScript Client** - The sample app employs React+TypeScript, thus the javaScript SDK is used here.
+- **Platform API JavaScript Client** - The sample app employs React+TypeScript, thus the javaScript SDK is used.
 However, the same functionality could be achieved using other languages.
-Find the Platform API JavaScript Client here: https://github.com/MyPureCloud/platform-client-sdk-javascript
+For more information, see: [Platform API Javascript Client](https://developer.genesys.cloud/api/rest/client-libraries/javascript/ "Goes to Platform API Javascript Client page") in the Genesys Cloud Developer Center.
 - **Genesys Cloud Client App SDK** - A JavaScript library used to integrate third-party web-based applications with Genesys Cloud.
 Handles app and UI-level integrations such as navigation, alerting, attention, and lifecycle management.

 ## Requirements

 ### Specialized knowledge

-Implementing this solution requires experience in several areas or a willingness to learn:
+This solution requires implementation experience in several areas or a willingness to learn:

 - Administrator-level knowledge of Genesys Cloud
 - Genesys Cloud Platform API knowledge